jvkrakowski/alert-box/README.md

-# alert-box
+# Alert Box

-A simple alert box built with JQuery
+A simple alert box built with JQuery.